 - 1. The Academic Coordinator assigns incoming students to designated faculty who will serve as their academic advisor through semester 4.
 In semester 5 the department will pair students with a clinical advisor with shared professional interests as the student who will complete advising for the remainder of the program.
 In the case where a faculty member leaves, the Academic Coordinator will reassign students to new advisors. - 2.
 Students will meet with their advisor at least once every semester to review their academic performance and professional development.
 Students will also have an opportunity to provide feedback on their experience in the program. - These meetings will be documented.
-In Semester 3 a formal professional development assessment will be completed in addition to academic advising and filed. - Students will have the opportunity to review the completed advising form and provide a written response. - Both parties will sign the form and it will be saved in the secured student file. - 3.
-Student files are stored in a password protected electronic file that only department faculty and administrative staff have access to. - Everyone who has access to these files have gone through the US Department of Education FERPA training. - Information that is shared and documented during an advising session is confidential and may only be shared for legitimate academic reasons. - Only those with a legitimate reason to access a student's file may do so. - 4.
+In Semester 3 a formal professional development assessment will be completed in addition to academic advising and filed. - 3.
+Student files are stored in a password protected electronic file that only department faculty and administrative staff have access to. - Everyone who has access to these files has gone through the US Department of Education FERPA training. - Information shared and documented during an advising session is confidential and may only be shared for legitimate academic reasons. - Only those with a legitimate reason to access a student's file may do so. - 4.
 Students meet with the Academic Fieldwork Coordinator to discuss fieldwork placements and throughout the fieldwork process.
 See the Fieldwork Handbook for more detailed information regarding fieldwork. - Students will be advised in small groups during fieldwork seminar during semesters 6 & 7 - Documentation of the participant list and fieldwork seminar agenda will be stored in the respective cohort file